Customer complaint procedure

 Definition of a complaint

-For the purpose of FCA requirements on complaints procedures (FCA Handbook) “a complaint is any expression of dissatisfaction, whether oral or written, and whether justified or not, from or on behalf of an eligible complainant about the firm’s provision of, or failure to provide, a financial services activity.”
+A complaint is any expression of dissatisfaction, whether oral or written, and whether justified or not, from or on behalf of an eligible complainant about the firm’s provision of, or failure to provide, a financial services activity.
 A complaint must involve an allegation that the complainant has suffered, or may suffer, financial loss, material inconvenience or material distress.

 Does this policy apply to you?

-We will apply this policy to you if you are both a user and an eligible complainant.
+We will apply this policy to you if you are a user of a sQuid account.

 How can you make a complaint?

-You can make a complaint by any reasonable means – for example, letter, fax, email, telephone or in person.
+You can make a complaint by letter or email.
 Written complaints can be sent to:

 John Loftus House, Summer Road